 Listing 20-1: Listening for incoming streams and printing a message when we receive a stream

-TcpListener allows us to listen for TCP connections.
-We’ve chosen to listen to the address 127.0.0.1:7878.
-Breaking this address down, the section before the colon is an IP address representing your own computer (this is the same on each computer, and doesn’t represent the authors’ computer specifically), and 7878 is the port.
-We’ve chosen this port for two reasons: HTTP is normally accepted on this port and 7878 is “rust” typed on a telephone.
-Note that connecting to port 80 requires administrator privileges; non-administrators can only listen on ports higher than 1024.
+Using TcpListener, we can listen for TCP connections at the address 127.0.0.1:7878.
+In the address, the section before the colon is an IP address representing your computer (this is the same on every computer and doesn’t represent the authors’ computer specifically), and 7878 is the port.
+We’ve chosen this port for two reasons: HTTP is normally accepted on this port, and 7878 is “rust” typed on a telephone.
+Note that connecting to port 80 requires administrator privileges; nonadministrators can only listen on ports higher than 1024.

-The bind function in this scenario works like the new function, in that it will return a new TcpListener instance.
-This function is called bind because, in networking, connecting to a port to listen to is known as “binding to a port”.
+The bind function in this scenario works like the new function in that it will return a new TcpListener instance.
+The reason the function is called bind is that in networking, connecting to a port to listen to is known as “binding to a port.”

 The bind function returns a Result<T, E>, which indicates that binding might fail.
-For example, if we tried to connect to port 80 without being an administrator, or if we ran two instances of our program and so had two programs listening to the same port, binding wouldn’t work.
-Because we’re writing a basic server for learning purposes here, we’re not going to worry about handling these kinds of errors, so we use unwrap to stop the program if errors happen.
+For example, if we tried to connect to port 80 without being an administrator or if we ran two instances of our program and so had two programs listening to the same port, binding wouldn’t work.
+Because we’re writing a basic server just for learning purposes, we won’t worry about handling these kinds of errors; instead, we use unwrap to stop the program if errors happen.

 The incoming method on TcpListener returns an iterator that gives us a sequence of streams (more specifically, streams of type TcpStream).
 A single stream represents an open connection between the client and the server.
-A connection is the name for the full request/response process in which a client connects to the server, the server generates a response, and the server closes the connection.
-As such, TcpStream will read from itself to see what the client sent, and allow us to write our response to the stream.
+A connection is the name for the full request and response process in which a client connects to the server, the server generates a response, and the server closes the connection.
+As such, TcpStream will read from itself to see what the client sent, and then allow us to write our response to the stream.
 Overall, this for loop will process each connection in turn and produce a series of streams for us to handle.

 For now, our handling of the stream consists of calling unwrap to terminate our program if the stream has any errors; if there aren’t any errors, the program prints a message.
 We’ll add more functionality for the success case in the next listing.
 The reason we might receive errors from the incoming method when a client connects to the server is that we’re not actually iterating over connections, we’re iterating over connection attempts.
-The connection might not be successful for a number of reasons, many of them operating-system specific.
+The connection might not be successful for a number of reasons, many of them operating system specific.
 For example, many operating systems have a limit to the number of simultaneous open connections they can support; new connection attempts beyond that number will produce an error until some of the open connections are closed.

-Let’s try this code out!
-First invoke cargo run in the terminal, then load up 127.0.0.1:7878 in a web browser.
-The browser should show an error message like “Connection reset”, because the server isn’t currently sending any data back.
-If you look at your terminal, though, you should see a bunch of messages that were printed when the browser connected to the server!
+Let’s try running this code!
+Invoke cargo run in the terminal, and then load 127.0.0.1:7878 in a web browser.
+The browser should show an error message like “Connection reset,” because the server isn’t currently sending back any data.
+But when you look at your terminal, you should see several messages that were printed when the browser connected to the server!

 Running `target/debug/hello`